Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 ==========================

 - For RoboticsCape, Test a device tree overlay to allow AI-64 to light the power LEDs with GPIO support.
-- Test PWM devic tree overlay with robotics cape with help of Hardware specification and check with oscilloscope.
+- Test PWM Device tree overlay with robotics-cape with help of Hardware specification and check with oscilloscope.
 - Get feeback from mentors.